US says price increases eased last month but data may be distorted and Americans aren't feeling it

-WASHINGTON (AP) — U.S. inflation slowed unexpectedly last month according to data that was delayed, and likely distorted, by the government shutdown.
+WASHINGTON (AP) — At a time when Americans are frustrated and angry over the high cost of living, the government released a report Thursday showing that inflation had cooled unexpectedly in November.

+But economists quickly warned that that last month's numbers were suspect because they’d been delayed and likely distorted by the 43-day federal shutdown.
+And most Americans have not felt any let up in the high prices they are paying for food, insurance, utilities and other basic necessities.

 The Labor Department reported Thursday that its consumer price index rose 2.7% in November from a year earlier.
-Yet, year-over-year inflation remains well above the Federal Reserve's 2% target, and Americans are dismayed by the high cost of living.
+Yet, year-over-year inflation remains well above the Federal Reserve's 2% target.
+Americans, dismayed by high prices, handed big victories to Democrats in local and state elections last month.

-The report was delayed eight days by the federal government’s 43-day shutdown, which also prevented the Labor Department from compiling overall numbers for consumer prices and core inflation in October.
+The inflation report was delayed eight days by the shutdown, which also prevented the Labor Department from compiling overall numbers for consumer prices and core inflation in October and disrupted the usual data-collecting process.
 Thursday’s report gave investors, businesses and policymakers their first look at CPI since the September numbers were released on Oct.
 24.

 Consumer prices had risen 3% in September from a year earlier, and forecasters had expected the November CPI to match that year-over-year increase.